Adoption 6 min read

 The gap between businesses that adopt AI successfully and businesses that buy AI tools nobody uses is not a technology gap.
 It is a psychology gap.

-Five predictable barriers — status quo bias, competence threat, decision paralysis, trust calibration, and social proof — explain why capable teams resist tools that would genuinely help them.
+Five predictable barriers: status quo bias, competence threat, decision paralysis, trust calibration, and absent social permission; explain why capable teams resist tools that would genuinely help them.
 Each barrier has a specific, evidence-based strategy that addresses it.

 Your team is not resistant to AI.
 They are resistant to change that feels threatening, confusing, and unsanctioned.
 Remove those three feelings, and the adoption takes care of itself.

-Designing AI adoption around how people actually think — not just what the technology can do — is central to every AI audit at Perth AI Consulting.
-The audit identifies not just where AI fits in your business, but how to introduce it so your team actually uses it.
+Designing AI adoption around how people actually think, not just what the technology can do, is central to every AI opportunity analysis at Perth AI Consulting.
+The analysis identifies not just where AI fits in your business, but how to introduce it so your team actually uses it.
 Start with a conversation.

-Perth AI Consulting delivers AI opportunity audits for small and medium businesses.
+Perth AI Consulting delivers AI opportunity analysis for small and medium businesses.
 Start with a conversation.

 More from Thinking